albee/trace/data/README.md

 You've found the right place to get and dump your data!

-Inputs to the ROAM-TS1 and ROAM-TS2 are placed in `data/input/`.
+Inputs (like sample trajectories) are placed in `data/input/`.

 Outputs (in simulation) should be placed in `data/output/`.
-Actual output on Astrobee hardware will likely be `/data/`, pending confirmation.
+Actual output on Astrobee hardware differs.

 ## Creating Reference Trajectories